The Latter Years of the Apostle John

 We then returned to the city and were asked: "Where is our teacher?"
 So we explained what had just occurred in great detail.
 They begged us that we show them the site.
 Therefore, we went back to the grave with the brethren, but John was not there.
 Only his shoes were left behind.
 Then we remembered the words of the Lord to the Apostle Peter: "If I will that he tarry until I come, what is that to you?"
 And we all glorified God, the Father, and the Son, and the Holy Spirit, to Whom is due glory, honor, and worship, unto the ages of ages.
 Amen.

-It should be noted, that according to Holy Tradition, the reason we have no physical remains and an empty tomb of the Apostle John is because when the disciples returned to his tomb, it was found empty.
+It should be noted, that according to Holy Tradition, the reason we have no physical remains but rather an empty tomb of the Apostle John is because when the disciples returned to his tomb, it was found empty.
 It is assumed that he was raised, just like the Lord and the Theotokos.
 This is what we call "Metastasis" or "Translation", and it is what we celebrate on September 26th.

 1. Taken from The Lives of the Holy Apostles by Holy Apostle Convent (pp. 149-152).